-Position limit for Index Options and Index Futures contracts Index Options Contract On a particular underlying index Rs.500 Crore or 15 of the total open interest of the market in equity Index options contracts, whichever is higher.
-Index Futures Contract On a particular underlying index Rs.500 Crore or of the total open interest of the market in equity Infutures contracts, whichever is higher.
+Position limit for Index Options and Index Futures contracts Contract On a particular underlying index Rs.500 Crore or 15% of the total open interest of the market in equity Index options contracts, whichever is higher.
+Contract On a particular underlying index Rs.500 Crore or 15% of the total open interest of the market in equity Index futures contracts, whichever is higher.

-\ This limit would be applicable on open positions in all options contracts on a particular underlying index.

-\\ This limit would be applicable on open positions in all futures contracts on a particular underlying index.
+- This limit would be applicable on open positions in all options contracts on a particular underlying index. - This limit would be applicable on open positions in all futures contracts on a particular underlying index.

-Additional position limit for hedging position limits as mentioned above, Short positions in index derivatives (short futures, short calls and long puts) shall not exceed (in notional value) the Mutual Fund's holding of stocks.
-Mutual Funds may take exposure in equity index derivatives subject to the following limits: Long positions in index derivatives (long futures, long calls and short puts) shall not exceed (in notional value) the Mutual Fund's holding of cash, government securities, T-Bills and similar instruments.
+Additional position limit for hedging In addition to the Short positions in index derivatives (short futures, position limits as short calls and long puts) shall not exceed (in . mentioned notional value) the Mutual Fund's holding of stocks. above, Mutual Funds may take exposure equity in index Long positions in index derivatives (long futures, derivatives subject long calls and short puts) shall not exceed (in following to the notional value) the Mutual Fund's holding of limits: cash, government securities, T-Bills and similar instruments.